trey-rosius/cdk_group_chat/README.md

 }
 ```

-`@aws_cognito_user_pools ` is an appsync directives which enforces security, by making sure only logged in(authorized) users can access that resource.
+`@aws_cognito_user_pools ` is an appsync directive that enforces security, by making sure only authorized users can access that resource.

 Also define the lambda datasource and resolver resources as follows inside the user stack.